DevelDoe/devel-react/readme.md

 *This major release adds the basic React skelleton and adds a test suit.*

-* 0.0.1 Install framework modules:
+* 0.0.1 Install node modules:
     * webpack
     * react
     * react-dom